guardian/content-api-lambda-functions/README.md

 Common problems:
  - XML file invalid e.g. full stop used instead of a comma.
-Check the microapp logs in the google developers console to see if this has happened
+Run the lambda by clicking 'test' in the aws console, then if it throws an error check the microapp logs in the google developers console to get a better idea of what's happened.
+You should get some indication of what was wrong with the XML file, then you can download it from the source s3 bucket, fix it, then re-upload it and run the lambda again.
  - XML file not added to the source bucket

 ## crossword-pdf-uploader